Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 24 Desember 2024 18.20.13 UTC
+- WIB: Selasa, 24 Desember 2024 19.47.20 UTC
-- WITA: Selasa, 24 Desember 2024 19.20.13 UTC
+- WITA: Selasa, 24 Desember 2024 20.47.20 UTC
-- WIT: Selasa, 24 Desember 2024 20.20.13 UTC
+- WIT: Selasa, 24 Desember 2024 21.47.20 UTC

 Kutipan Inspiratif:
-"Human nature is potentially aggressive and destructive and potentially orderly and constructive."
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: nature
+Kategori: motivational